Chatanga/DuneImmorality/README.md

 - Some kind of hungarian notation with Array (ipairs) and Dict (pairs), a Array being a Dict?
 - Alt mouse hover defeated by area buttons...
 - Redundancy GMNotes VS resolve using them?
+- Better support for chained transferts in Parks.